pressdarling/codex-zsh-plugin/README.md

 This plugin is dual-licensed under the [MIT License](https://opensource.org/license/mit/) and [The Unlicense](https://unlicense.org/).
 You can choose either license for your use.

 ## Contributing
 We love contributions!
 If you have ideas for improvements, bug fixes, or new features, please open an issue and/or submit a pull request.
+It will most likely languish as this is a personal project, but I will address issues and PRs as time allows.

-Alternatively, you can also fork the repository and make changes directly.
+Alternatively, you can also fork the repository and make changes directly, or straight up copy the code into your own plugin if you prefer not to use this one.
+It's free ~~real estate~~ software, after all.

 ## Acknowledgements
 This plugin is inspired by every other mf out there who has ever created a zsh plugin, and it addresses the author's need for a more efficient and user-friendly way to use the `codex` CLI tool in zsh.
 Special thanks to the OpenAI team for creating the Codex CLI and to the zsh community for their contributions to zsh plugins.